UBC-DSCI/introduction-to-datascience-python/source/reading.md

 ```

 % ## Obtaining data from the web
 %
+% ```{note}
-% > **Note:** This section is not required reading for the remainder of the textbook.
+% This section is not required reading for the remainder of the textbook.
 It
-% > is included for those readers interested in learning a little bit more about
+% is included for those readers interested in learning a little bit more about
-% > how to obtain different types of data from the web.
+% how to obtain different types of data from the web.
+% ```
 %
 % ```{index} see: application programming interface; API
 % ```